Eagle-Vail, Colorado

 Eagle-Vail is an unincorporated community in Eagle County, Colorado, United States.
 Eagle-Vail is located along Interstate 70 and the Eagle River.
 A former census-designated place (CDP), the population was 2,887 at the 2000 census.

-Description
+Location

 The area is located in the heart of the Eagle River Valley in Eagle County.
 Located between Vail and Avon, Eagle-Vail is a residential community of 1,400+ homes with a diverse mix of year-round residents and second homeowners.
 Eagle Vail is managed by the Eagle-Vail Metro District and Eagle-Vail Property Owners Association and is the site of the Eagle-Vail Golf Club.